Bedouralshuaibi/frontend-nanodegree-feedreader-master/README.md

  * The Fourth suite -
     test and ensures when a new feed is loaded by the loadFeed function that the content actually changes.
+#To Run the Project
+- clone or download the project.
+- open index.html to find the web-based application.
+- You can find Jasmine testing in the (jasmine/spec/feedreader.js).